Sunday, November 17, 2024

 Keyboard: NumPad + FN Keys + Backlit

-Display: 17 inch QHD resolution (2560 x 1600) 16:10
+Display: 17-inch QHD resolution (2560 x 1600) 16:10

-Resolution: what’s going to make the biggest difference when it comes to adding screen space area is the resolution.
-All recent versions of the LG Grams have QHD (2k) resolutions whereas cheaper 17 inch laptops are limited to FHD.
-There decent 16” laptops with QHD resolution as well : Lenovo IdeaPro 5i!
-You can buy that if you can’t afford the LG Gram 17 but still need a big screen space area.
+Resolution: The biggest factor in adding screen space is the resolution.
+All recent versions of the LG Gram have QHD (2K) resolutions, whereas cheaper 17-inch laptops are limited to FHD.
+There are decent 16-inch laptops with QHD resolution as well, like the Lenovo IdeaPad Pro 5i.
+You can buy that if you can’t afford the LG Gram 17 but still need a large screen area.

 Now…

-Hardware: Core i7 1360P + 16GB DDR5 RAM + 1TB SSD
+Hardware: Core Ultra 7 + 16GB DDR5 RAM + 1TB SSD

 LG Gram 17